-State law (N.C.
-General Statute 95-28.3) provides parents up to four hours of unpaid leave each year to volunteer in your child's school.
+N.C.
+General Statute 95-28.3 provides parents up to four hours of unpaid leave each year to volunteer in your child's school.
+You are encouraged to check with your employer to see if you may receive paid leave for volunteering.
 All school volunteers must register and pass a criminal background check.
 Contact the volunteer coordinator at your child's school to register.
 See Board Policy regarding School Volunteers.